 - A backdoor Roth annual contribution of $6,000 (per spouse, if married) = $12,000

 - Paying $25,000 in student loan debt each year

 Of course, the higher the student loan debt burden that exists, the more likely it is that a person will need to shift their WAR percentage towards paying off debt.

 Hopefully, this person is also applying The 10% Rule towards their bonuses and promotions to help increase their WAR, which will allow them get to their goals even faster!

 **Edit: Debt being paid off when calculating your WAR should be “Good debt” such as a mortgage or student loan debt.
-As barelybarefoot points out in the comments below, it should probably not include your consumer debt like that tesla you are financing.
+It has been pointed out that it should probably not include your consumer debt like that Tesla you are financing.
 Increasing your WAR in this way prevents wealth accumulation.

 How Much Should I Be Saving?
 The 30% Rule

-Aggressively building wealth to the extent that it negatively impacts your wellness may not be worth it.
+However, aggressively building wealth to the extent that it negatively impacts your wellness may not be worth it.
+A WAR that is too high can negatively impact your life and relationships.
 On the other hand, if your WAR isn’t high enough, your wellness will also be impacted as you limit your future choices and fail to obtain financial independence.